Ollie-C/myvu/README.md

 ## Why?
 Who cares?

 Great question!
 I have no idea.
 But if I can find one other person that finds it useful, that's a win for me.

+## Credits

+Movie data is retrieved from TMDB API